danielBingham/communities/documentation/testing/test-cases/Group/delete.md

 ### Cases

+- [ ] Members with 'admin' role can delete groups.

-- [ ] Admins can delete groups.
+- [ ] Non-members with 'admin' or 'superadmin' siteRole can delete groups.

 - [ ] Deleting a group with content deletes all its content.

-- [ ] Deleting a group with subgrousp also deletes its subgroups.
+- [ ] Deleting a group with subgroups also deletes its subgroups.